jeppeml/power-price-monitor/README.md

    Open the Arduino IDE and install the following libraries through the Library Manager:
    - FastLED
    - ArduinoJson
+   - ArduinoJSON
+   - ESP32mDNS

-3. **Upload the Sketch**
+3. **Upload**
-   - Open `PowerPriceLED.ino` in the Arduino IDE.
+   - Open the folder in PlatformIO
-   - Connect your ESP32 board to your computer.
+   - Connect your ESP32 board to your computer
-   - Select the appropriate board and port from the Tools menu.
+   - Select the appropriate board and port from the Tools menu
-   - Upload the sketch to the ESP32.
+   - Upload the sketch to the ESP32

 4. **Setup WiFi Credentials**
    - Upon first boot, the device will start as an access point named `PowerPriceMonitor`.